andrewrk/genesis/README.md

 samples.
 A third user might use 2-3 of these drum loops, edit them to modify the tempo, and produce a song with them and publish the song.
 Yet another user might edit the song, produce a remix, and then publish the remix.

+This project, sample, and plugin network should be easily browsable directly from the Genesis user interface.
+It should be very easy to use content from the network, and equally easy to publish content *to* the network.
+It should almost be easier to save it open source to save it privately.

+### General Principles

+ * Never require the user to restart the program.
+ * Let's get these things right the first time around:
+   - Undo/redo.
+Make sure it works correctly with multiplayer.
+   - Ability to edit multiple projects at once.
+There's no reason users shouldn't be able to copy and paste stuff from one project to another.
+   - Support for N audio channels instead of hardcoded stereo.

 ## License